josh-collinsworth/sveltekit-blog-starter/README.md

 - 📰 **RSS feed** set up and ready to go (_though it could also likely benefit from some optimization_); just update `src/lib/config.js`

-## Installation
+## Quick Start

-Clone or download [this repo](https://github.com/josh-collinsworth/sveltekit-blog-starter), then install the dependencies and run the dev server.
+Clone or download [this repo](https://github.com/josh-collinsworth/sveltekit-blog-starter), then install the dependencies and run the dev server:

-I recommend using these commands:

 ```
 npx degit https://github.com/josh-collinsworth/sveltekit-blog-starter my-sveltekit-blog